Muthu-Arun/IntelliFarm/README.md

 A Monolithic IOT backend writtten in C++ using the Crow Framework.
-(The code is being refactored)
+(The code is being refactored, refer dev branch to see progress)

 Backend Framework - Crow